clermontech/planet/README.md

 # URL of your event, on your own website (optional)
 event_url: http://clermontech.org/api-hours/api-hour-6.html

-# Where it is? (option, but then again, heavily recommended)
+# Where is it? (optional, but then again, heavily recommended)
 location:
+    name: Le Celtill
     street_address: 11 rue Niel
     postal_code: 63100
     city: Clermont-Ferrand